npmcdn-to-unpkg-bot/notable-cinema/README.md

 ### Bugfix Backlog
 * !!!
 Restructure React components to allow upstream page changes.
 * !!!
-Also allow to rerender components.
+Also allow to rerender components (partly done).
 * Clear input fields when submitted.
 * Select items in dropdown for autocomplete.